Political Science students posing

 With the New Nebraskan Scholarship all undergraduate students pay in-state tuition

-Political Science, Business Administration, Pre-Law
+Political Science, Pre-Law

 What can you do with a Political Science Degree